Our Human Rights Approach to Environmental Advocacy

 A human rights approach is a moral appeal to parties to do the right thing, based on broadly recognized standards of just behavior expressed in internationally recognized human rights declarations, covenants, conventions and charters.
 (This moral appeal may also at some point be backed up by human-rights-based legal action.)
 We view the standards expressed in the Universal Declaration of Human Rights and the declarations, covenants and conventions that arose from it — those on the rights of women, rights of children, rights of indigenous peoples, etc — as broadly endorsed public expressions of moral norms.

-Powerful tools a human rights approach can use include:
+Some powerful tools a human rights approach can use include:

-1. Telling the story.
+Telling the story.
 Simple, clear personal accounts of direct impacts that environmental assaults have had on individuals, families and communities can be collected, documented and publicized.
-This “situated knowing” of personally impacted witnesses helps to awaken moral imagination and to evoke the compassion and outrage that will be necessary for change.
+This “situated knowing” of personally impacted witnesses helps to awaken moral imagination and to evoke the compassion and outrage necessary for change.
 Claims of injury or harm in these stories may need to be substantiated by reference to scientific studies and/or expert testimony, just as the moral intuitions about right and wrong will be substantiated by reference to human rights norms.

-2. Claiming moral authority.
-Providing advocates with well researched Human Rights Impact Assessments for their specific situation can help clarify the moral dimensions and values at stake, as well as potential pressure points.
-Foregrounding and documenting specific human rights standards that are particularized for that situation can publicly validate the felt sense of injustice and can legitimize the sense of outrage experienced by those whose lives have been directly impacted.
-EHRA’s primary work is just this, i.e., evaluating the human rights dimensions of environmental projects undertaken by private industries and governments, and preparing HRIAs for them and for environmental organizations that are working with them.
-The reports are detailed and specified to the particular situation, noting which particular human rights norms are applicable, why they are applicable, what potential liabilities that project might face and what measures that industry or government could take to reduce those liabilities and meet their human rights obligations.
+Claiming moral authority.
+Providing advocates with well researched Human Rights Impact Assessments for their specific situation can help clarify the moral values at stake.
+Foregrounding and documenting human rights standards particularized for that situation can publicly validate the felt sense of injustice and can legitimize the sense of outrage experienced by those whose lives have been directly impacted.
+EHRA’s primary work is just this: evaluating the human rights dimensions of environmental projects undertaken by private industries and governments, and preparing HRIAs for them and for environmental organizations working with them.
+These HRIAs are detailed, documented and specified to the particular situation.
+They identify which human rights norms are applicable, in what ways they are applicable, what liabilities that project could be facing and what measures that industry or government should take to reduce those liabilities and meet their human rights obligations.

-10. has advantages in law.
+It has advantages in law.
 And finally, if an issue did move to the legal sphere (no small feat) individuals would have three advantages in international human rights courts that they do not normally enjoy in domestic courts:1) Every individual is considered to have legal standing in international human rights courts, which eliminates one of the larger obstacles to having a case heard.
 2) Standards of proof in international human rights courts favor the plaintiff over the state.
 3) The burden of proof is on the state in these cases, rather than on the plaintiff, even though the state would be the defendant.
 This means that facts presented by the claimant would be presumed true unless proven otherwise by the state.